 How would you like to double your revenue?

 I bet that caught your attention.
-Well guess what - optimizing your eCommerce website can do just that.
+Well guess what — optimizing your eCommerce store can do just that.
 And more.

 Let’s assume you spend $300 on Facebook ads per month.